malpa222/portfolio/_pages/redteaming/in-depth.md

 }
 ```

-After compiling it with `cargo build --release` and decompiling the resulting binary, IDA presents this graph:
+After compiling it with `cargo build --release` and decompiling the resulting binary in IDA, we can see the following graph

 | ![Program disassembly](../../assets/img/indepth/disas_main.png) |
 | Program disassembly |

 The resulting graph is very huge, and seems too big for the amount of instructions we wrote in our program.
-This is mainly due to the borrow checker injecting boiler plate code.
+The reason for that is the aforementioned borrow
+checker.
+While researching how it works, I came to an interesting discovery - the borrow checker does not run _just_ before the code generation

 ### Compilation process

 LLVM is a set of compiler and toolchain technologies that can be used for developing programming languages.
-The main advantage of using LLVM comes from using it as a front-end
+The main advantage of using LLVM comes from using it as
-of the programming language.
-In essence, this means that LLVM performs code analysis and transforms it into a bytecode which can be compiled by any compiler.
-In a way, this makes
+a front-end of the programming language.
+In essence, this means that LLVM performs code analysis and transforms it into an intermediate assembly which can be compiled
-the Rust compiler platform agnostic.
+by any compiler.
+This makes the _rustc_ compiler platform agnostic.

-A compilation process consists of these steps:
+Usually, a compilation process consists of these steps:

 1. Lexical analysis
 2. Parsing
 3. Semantic analysis
-4. Optimisation
+4. Optimization
 5. Code generation

+The process is not always linear, but the details are not relevant to this research.
+The most important part for obfuscation purposes would be the 3rd and the 4th stage.
-Lexical analysis creates so called `tokens` which are then processed by the parser to build abstract syntax tree.
-At the parsing  stage, the compiler expands macros and de-sugars
+The lexical analysis creates so called `tokens` which are then processed by the parser to build abstract syntax tree (AST).
+Then, during parsing, the macros in the AST
+are expanded, the code is de-sugared and a High-Level Intermediate representation is produced.
+This is then semantically analyzed by the compiler to try and make sense
+out of what the programmer is trying to do.

+After all of this work, the compiler produces a `.ll` file, which contains an abstract assembly language referred to as _Intermediate Representation_ (IR).
+And this
+file is transformed by different plugins in the LLVM toolchain in the optimization stage.
+That way the compiler can focus on the meaning of the code and then leave
-the code.
-So the following instructions:
+the machine-specific optimizations to the framework.

 But how all of this relates to the static analysis?

 ### Optimization passes

-After desugaring and lexing, LLVM produces a `.ll` file, which contains bytecode referred to as _Intermediate Representation_ (IR).
-This file can be then compiled with any LLVM compatible
+After desugaring and lexing, LLVM produces a `.ll` file, which contains intermediate bitcode referred to as _Intermediate Representation_ (IR).
+This file can be then
-backend.
-The nature of LLVM allows developers to write passes that will process the IR.
-This can be leveraged by malware developers to obfuscate the executables.
-LLVM documentation provides
+compiled with any LLVM compatible backend.
+The nature of LLVM allows developers to write passes (optimization plugins) that will process the IR.
+This can be leveraged by
-a guide on how to write these passes
+malware developers to obfuscate the executables.
+LLVM documentation provides a guide on how to write these passes (and my [publication](/redt/publication)).

-Therefore I have decided to create a simple pass that will substitute some arithmetic operations of the IR bytecode.
-This is just a proof of concept to show
+Therefore I have decided to create a simple pass that will substitute some arithmetic operations of the IR bitcode.
-the modularity of LLVM.

 ```cpp
 // RandomSeed.cpp